adfinis/adsy-trainings/foreman-workshop/5001_basics/modul_basics_5001_01_slides.md

 * Offers tons of features

-* Active development and open community
+* Active development & open community

 * Modular setup, start small then expand

+## Strong suite

+* Can serve as a source of thruth (CMDB)

+* Can be used as an ENC

+* Proper ACL implementation

+* Enterprise Support available (Red Hat Satellite 6)

 ## Weak spots